Gilgeous-Alexander, Adams lead Thunder past Spurs

 The Spurs shot just 37% from the field.
 Rudy Gay scored 14 points and Marco Belinelli added 13.
 DeMar DeRozan was held to 11 points and LaMarcus Aldridge scored just eight – both well below their averages.

 The Spurs led 45-36 in the second quarter before the Thunder went on a 16-0 run.
-Oklahoma City led 61-55 a halftime behind 13 points from rookie two-way player Luguentz Dort.
+Oklahoma City led 61-55 at halftime behind 13 points from Dort.

 Early in the fourth quarter, Adams passed behind his back to Schroder, who lobbed the ball to Adams for a one-handed throwdown that gave the Thunder a 104-77 lead.